What are the limitations of environmental chambers in achieving LOW temperatures?

 5 to -20°C

-Chambers that can get this low use "cascade" refrigeration.
-By using a "high stage" refrigeration circuit to cool the "low stage" circuit, these cold temperatures can be achieved.
-The low stage refrigerants (R-23 or R-508) would create too much pressure if they were used alone, which is why the high stage is added.
-The high stage ensures the low stage doesn’t overheat.
+Chambers that can get this low use “cascade” refrigeration.
+By using a “high stage” refrigeration circuit to cool the “low stage” circuit, these cold temperatures can be achieved.
+The low stage refrigerants (R-23 or R-508) would create too much pressure (which would blow-out the piping) if they were used alone, which is why the high stage is added.
+The high stage ensures the low stage doesnt’ reach too high a pressure by cooling it.

 -85 to -150°C